Beliavsky/Fortran-tools-on-GitHub/README.md

 * [Unit Testing](#unit-testing)

 ### Automatic Documentation
+[doxygen](https://github.com/doxygen/doxygen): generates an on-line documentation browser (in HTML) and/or an off-line reference manual (in LaTeX) from a set of documented source files.
+There is also support for generating output in RTF (MS-Word), PostScript, hyperlinked PDF, compressed HTML, DocBook and Unix man pages.

 [f90tohtml](https://github.com/degeron/f90tohtml): Perl script to convert fortran source files into a hyperlinked web site

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers